-If it’s your turn to serve up the dinner everyone’s been waiting for all year, make sure your festive feast gets the backdrop it deserves.
-With a few tips and tricks, our three show-stopping Christmas dining ideas will transform a table from everyday to all-out celebration.
-And with enough decoration and detail, you just might divert the attention away from your ‘artfully charred’ turkey.Shop Christmas Dining
+If it’s your turn to serve up the dinner everyone’s been waiting for all year - no pressure or anything - you’ll want to give it the backdrop it deserves.
+Our two show-stopping Christmas dining ideas are on hand to transform any table from everyday to all-out celebration - and with enough decoration and detail, you just might divert the attention away from your ‘artfully charred’ turkey.Shop Christmas Dining

 The green, red and white Christmas table is always a crowd-pleaser, and this year’s update embraces the kind of eclectic luxury that the interiors world has gone wild for – remember those velvet sofas?
 Pairing rustic touches like pinecones and berries with metallics, diamond-cut glassware and quirky print dinnerware, it fits in all those festive favourites whilst feeling gloriously decadent.

 Its appeal lies in its adaptability.
 There’s a lot of room for manoeuvre, however invested you are – a few expertly scattered baubles can be just as effective as a full on Bacchanalian feast piled high with cinnamon sticks and dried orange slices.
 Foliage is key, too.
 Forest finds like pinecones and berries work so well woven into garlands and candle wreaths – and don’t forget the obligatory sprig of rosemary in your cocktail.

 A LUXED UP SCANDI SCHEME